jeromepasvantis/AMMM/README.md

+## Final project:
-# Final project: Implementation of a given problem as a Integer Linear Program and in the metaheuristics GRASP and BRKGA
+Implementation of an Optimization problem with Integer Linear Program(ILP) and the metaheuristics GRASP and BRKGA

-## Algorithmic Methods for Mathematical Models / UPC Barcelona
+Algorithmic Methods for Mathematical Models course at UPC Barcelona

-Kymry Burwell and Jerome Pasvantis
+Authors: Kymry Burwell and Jerome Pasvantis

 * ILP Instructions:
 Step 1: Choose the desired data set.
 See AMMMdata.dat (includes more than one dataset).